Wallace Huo: Early life

 Huo was born in Taipei, Taiwan on 26 December 1979 to Liu Yu and Huo Chao-Ku.
 He has one brother, Huo Chien-yuan.
 His family originated from Shandong; his parents were natives of Longkou and Tianjin respectively.
 His grandfather was a follower of Sun Yat-sen and in October 1949, his family moved to Taiwan.
 Both his parents worked in the court system and his brother is a police officer.
 His parents divorced when he was young.

 Huo once aspired to be a basketball player but then turned to singing in his early teenage days.
 With the goal of becoming a singer, Huo joined the entertainment business at the age of 17, as the assistant of Taiwanese TV host Sam Tseng.

 Career

-2002–2008: Beginnings and Rising popularity

-Huo became one of the two leading actors in the drama Star (2002).
+2002–2004: Beginnings in Taiwan

-Huo rose to fame from the idol drama At Dolphin Bay (2003), which achieved a peak rating of 5.11 and became the most popular idol drama of the year.

-His role as the talented and capable music director Zhong Xiaogang brought him significant popularity in Taiwan.
-He was then in great demand by many producers and was cast in seven idol dramas in the same year (a record yet to be broken).
+After starring in Star (2002), Huo rose to fame for the idol drama At Dolphin Bay (2003), which achieved a peak rating of 5.11 and became the most popular idol drama of the year.
+He was then in great demand and was cast in seven idol dramas at the same year (a record yet to be broken).